Tim Ferriss on Biomarkers, Ketosis, Microbiome, and Lyme Disease

 A pituitary hormone that acts to promote the retention of water by the kidneys and increase blood pressure.

+A potent water-soluble antioxidant found in citrus fruits.
+Vitamin C is an essential nutrient involved in tissue repair, neurotransmission, and immune system function.
 Also known as ascorbic acid.
-A potent water-soluble antioxidant found in citrus fruits that is an essential nutrient involved in tissue repair, neurotransmission, and immune system function.

 Member support keeps us strong.

 If you enjoy the fruits of , you can participate in helping us to keep improving it.
 Creating a pay-what-you-can subscription does just that!
 Plus, we throw in occasional member perks and, more importantly, churn out the best possible content without concerning ourselves with the wishes of any dark overlords.

 Our website is 100% supported by people like you through this pay-what-you-can mechanism.